 Danxia asked a monk, "Where have you come from?"Xuedou's Verse (Sekida trans, with Cleary trans in italics)

 The monk answered, "From the foot of the mountain."

-Danxia asked, "Have you eaten your rice?"
+Danxia asked, "Have you had your dinner?"

-The monk said, "Yes I have eaten it."
+The monk said, "I have had it."

 The monk said nothing.